planmap-eu/mappy/README.md

 In this way QGIS should be able to find the plugin (activate it from the plugin manager of QGIS)

-## b) From standalone package
-This repo also provides pregenerated zip packages that can be installed in qgis by using the plugin manager.
-Download it from [Releases](https://github.com/planmap-eu/mappy/releases) and install using the plugin manager

 ## How to use